jennymarin1989/CV/README.md

 ## Interests

-I like running, Yoga and meditation, it helps me to find the peace and connect with my spiritual self Travelling around the world is one of my biggest hobbies, I love learning from other cultures and discovering new places
+I like running, Yoga and meditation, it helps me to find the peace and connect with my spiritual self.
+Travelling around the world is one of my biggest hobbies, I love learning from other cultures and discovering new places.